aniculescu/serenade-wind/_posts/2020-11-09-counting-chickens.md

 So, we are counting down the days until then.
 In the meantime, I leave you with this video of [Still Counting](https://www.youtube.com/watch?v=k-nm9IBP8hY) by Volbeat since the song was running through my head while writing this story.

 {% include responsive-embed url="https://www.youtube.com/embed/k-nm9IBP8hY" ratio="16:9" %}

+# In other news...

+We're braving through Tropical Storm Eta while on the dock.
+We have a spiderweb of docklines securing us to ward against the wind, strong currents, coastal flooding, and storm surge.

+At one point, I spied captain Rich in his foulies looking at our boat, and I went topside to see what was going on.
+He saw a white canvas cushion with a nautical figure 8 rope design floating against our hull.
+He had a boat hook in hand and asked us if it was ours.
+I replied in the negative that I didn't recognize it.
+Moments, later Andrew joined me on deck and upon closer examination, he saw some creepy crawlies on the pillow, including a cockroach.
+We sent the critter safe-haven downstream.

+After attending to bowlines and sighting the rising tide and flooding, we went down below and hoped for the best.

+The worst part of this experience was feeling cooped up.
+Andrew was desperate for fresh air.
+Each respite we had from the torrential rain, he would stand at the companion way drinking in the fresh air.
+As for captain Rich, he was staving off boredom by taking things apart just to fix them.
+In contrast to the others, I took a nap and did some reading and writing.

+The rain has been pretty steady throughout the day and night.
+We roll around in our berth, but feel pretty secured with the docklines.
+We have a near full water tank, access to shorepower, and plenty of shelf-stable provisions for a couple of weeks.

+> I am not afraid of storms, for I am learning to sail my ship. ~ Louisa May Alcott

+In the end, staying on the boat during these conditions has been a good learning experience for us.
+Andrew spent an hour yesterday on a videoconference showing our friends Subu and Bill (and their sons) a tour of the boat.
+When the topic of safety came up during the hurricane/tropical storm Eta, Andrew articulated that we both wanted to stay with the boat and that there was no where to go.
+In response, Bill suggested, "There's a thing called a hotel..."

+Where's the fun in that?

+We're on an adventure!
+Just as we had experienced [storms in Greece](/posts/sailing-resume-sequel/), we look forward to a broad range of conditions so we can get to know our boat better.
+In the process, we also get to know ourselves better as well as our resolve.